-Staging is a way of describing a cancer, such as where it is located, if or where it has spread, and whether it is affecting the functions of other organs in the body.
+Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).

-Basal cell and squamous cell rarely spread.
+Basal cell and squamous cell carcinoma rarely spread to other parts of the body.
 On rare occasions, the patient’s lymph nodes (tiny, bean-shaped organs that help fight infection) may be removed to determine if the cancer has metastasized.
 The doctor may perform other tests, including blood tests, chest x-rays, and imaging scans of the liver, bones, and brain, but this is uncommon.

 Information about the cancer’s stage will help the doctor recommend a treatment plan for you.
 Choose “Next” (below, right) to continue reading about treatment options for basal cell and squamous cell carcinoma.
 Or, use the colored boxes located on the right side of your screen to visit any section.